 Persons who left high school but only lack a few credits to graduate may join the Adult High School program.
 Students are enrolled following an evaluation of the student's official high school transcript.
-To receive a high school diploma a student must earn 24 credits.
+To receive a high school diploma a student must earn 24 credits or follow the 18 credit progression plan.
 Credits are earned as stated in the Student Progression Plan for all high school students in the county with the exception of science lab, physical education and practical or fine arts requirements, which are not required for adult students.
 Credits earned in high school in these areas may be counted as elective credits toward graduation requirements.